Elephant Stories on Malayalam Screen

 Sindooracheppu – The first Malayalam movie depicting the bond of elephant & mahout on screen

-Sindooracheppu movie, starring Madhu & Jayabharati was released in year 1971.
-Interestingly the movie was directed by Madhu, who played the lead role of a mahout too.
-In this movie, a tusker also played an important character role, and the movie is all about a bond between mahout and his elephant.
-The movie included some evergreen hits like Omanale Kandu, Thambraan Thoduthath etc. It’s a co-incidence that Jayabharati played lead role in this movie, and a few years later in Guruvayur Kesavan – The single biopic of elephants on silver screen.
-The movie had a tragic end where the elephant kills Jayabharati character.
+Sindooracheppu movie, starring Madhu & Jayabharati, was released in the year 1971.
+Interestingly, the movie was directed by Madhu, who played the lead role of a mahout too.
+In this movie, a tusker also played an important character role, and the movie is all about a bond between a mahout and his elephant.
+The movie included some evergreen hits like Omanale Kandu, Thambraan Thoduthath etc. It’s a coincidence that Jayabharati played the lead role in this movie, and a few years later in Guruvayur Kesavan – The single biopic of elephants on silver screen.
+The movie had a tragic end where the elephant kills Jayabharati’s character.

 Elephants played small and major roles on big screen later

-The screen presence of elephants is well noticed in mythological films like Chottanikkara Amma, Sabarimala Sree Ayyappan etc. There is one film with title Aana in Malayalam cinema.
-Renjth’s Leela starring Biju Menon is one of the recent releases, where elephant plays a major role.
-Malayali audience has always loved elephant stories.
-When it’s temple festivals depicted on screen, caparisoned elephants are must.
+The screen presence of elephants is well noticed in mythological films like Chottanikkara Amma, Sabarimala Sree Ayyappan, etc. There is one film with title Aana in the Malayalam cinema.
+Renjth’s Leela starring Biju Menon is one of the recent releases, where an elephant plays a major role.
+The Malayali audience has always loved elephant stories.
+When it’s temple festivals depicted on screen, caparisoned elephants are a must.

 Cochin Haneefa in Narendran Makan Jayakanthan Vaka, Jagadish in Gajaraja Mantram and Salim Kumar in Raappakal played mahout roles.
 Jagadish played the lead role while the rest two appeared in supporting roles.
-Elephant which comes to pull road roller in Mohanlal’s Vellanakalude Naattil and elephant which was brought in parking area in Mammootty’s Thuruppu Gulaan entertained audience a lot.
+The elephant that comes to pull the road roller in Mohanlal’s Vellanakalude Naattil and the elephant that was brought in the parking area in Mammootty’s Thuruppu Gulaan entertained audience a lot.
 Jaya Surya’s satire comedy Punyalan Agarbatis was a huge hit at box office, where the lead character Joy Thakkolkaran wants to make incense sticks from elephant dung in business scale.
 Its sequel has already hit theatres.

-While updating this post in May 2023, Arikomban is in limelight, and as per latest buzz, a biopic titled “Arikomban” is in making.
+While updating this post in May 2023, Arikomban is in the limelight, and as per the latest buzz, a biopic titled “Arikomban” is in the making.

 Images: YouTube Screenshots